 Self-awareness is simply knowing what makes you tick.
 It involves the ability to identify and understand your current emotions as well as your tendencies across situations.
 When you can make sense of your feelings, you’ll understand where you can excel, what motivates and fulfills you, and what type of people/situations may trigger certain feelings.
 Self-awareness lays the foundation for all the other EQ skills.

 Here are 2 of the strategies to improve self-awareness.
-You can get the remaining 13 strategies from our full Emotional Intelligence 2.0 summary (click here for the full summary).
+You can get the remaining 13 strategies from our complete Emotional Intelligence 2.0 summary.

 (i) Know what triggers you.
 Make a list of the exact people, situations, and environments that trigger certain emotions in you.
 When you know who/what triggers you and how exactly it irks you, you can learn to manage your responses.